 Career Services and Placement Interviewing and Career Events Bulletin, published weekly during the academic year, announces opportunities to interview with visiting employers.
-It is available on Gopher and copies are distributed at 113 Student Services each Thursday after 1 p.m.
+It is available at Website: http://web.msu.edu/csp/ or may be viewed in 113 Student Services.